Hope Academy in Bentonville open for enrollment

 BENTONVILLE, Ark.
-(KFTA) — Open enrollment began today for Hope Academy of Northwest Arkansas.
+(KNWA) — Open enrollment began today for Hope Academy of Northwest Arkansas.

 It will become the state’s only trauma-informed school and will serve children who have been exposed to trauma.